rosell-dk/webp-express/README.md

 # Roadmap

 * Test on multisite
-* Display whether the server is able to detect quality of jpegs
+* Display whether the server is able to detect quality of jpegs or not
 * Make the fallback quality configurable (the quality to use, when quality of source file cannot be determined)